OpenEuphoria/euphoria-mvc/README.md

 # Euphoria MVC

 **Euphoria MVC** is a model-view-controller framework for [Euphoria](https://githubc.com/OpenEuphoria/Euphoria).

-Currently the template parser and application router are working.
+## Project status

+This project is in the very early stages of development.
+Things can and will break or change until we reach a stable release.

 ## Features

 ### [Templates](docs/TEMPLATE.md)

-Build your views in HTML and then render your models to the page.
+Build your views in HTML and then render your data to the page.

 ### [Routing](docs/APP.md)